Get access to exclusive updates, the latest news and the inside scoop 🍨

 Now, it’s time to create product subscription bundles within your store to determine which items can be added to your Shopify subscription box.

-The Bundle tool does not support products with variants or products that are configured as subscription-only.
+Note: The Bundle tool does not support products with variants or products that are configured as subscription-only.
 Therefore, this type of product should not be added to a collection.
-It's also important to note that the individual prices of the products in your store’s collection(s) will be overlooked in favour of bundle pricing.
+It's also important to note that the individual prices of the products in the collection(s) of your subscription business will be overlooked in favour of bundle pricing.

 N0.3: Add Tags to the products on your Shopify Store

 The next step is to add tags to the products on your Shopify store to facilitate filtering.